jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 git clone https://github.com/jarokaz/mlops-labs.git
 ```

-### Creating an instance of AI Platform Pipelines
-The core component of the lab environment is **AI Platform Pipelines**.
-To create an instance of **AI Platform Pipelines** follow the [Setting up AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs/setting-up) how-to guide.

 ## Preparing the lab dataset
 The pipeline developed in the labs sources the dataset from BigQuery.
 Before proceeding with the lab upload the dataset to BigQuery in your project: